wooorm/markdown-rs/readme.md

 dangerous protocols are used, as it encodes or drops them.

-Some very old browsers (such as Opera 12 from 2012) did not respect the HTML specification and executed scripts in images, making the use of external images dangerous.
+Some very old browsers (such as Opera 12 from 2012) did not respect the HTML specification and executed scripts in images, rendering sites with user-controlled images vulnerable to XSS attacks.
 However, all modern browsers respect the HTML specification and prevent this, making the use of external images safe.

 Turning on the `allow_dangerous_html` or `allow_dangerous_protocol` options for